 Non-EU family members living in the UK by 31 December 2020 are eligible to apply to the EU Settlement Scheme.
 Your close family members that are not living in the UK by 31 December 2020 will be able to join you in the UK at any point in the future, as long as the relationship still exists.
 Children born or adopted after 31 December 2020, and future dependants, will also have their rights protected.

-To apply to the EU Settlement Scheme from Saturday 30 March 2019, you will need to complete a short online application form.
+To apply to the EU Settlement Scheme, you will need to complete a short online application form.
 There will be support available if you need help to complete the form.

-The EU Settlement Scheme will fully open by Saturday 30 March 2019.
+The EU Settlement Scheme fully opened on Saturday 30 March 2019.
 In line with the draft Withdrawal Agreement, you will be able to apply until Sunday 30 June 2021 and your rights will remain unchanged until then.

 You will need to provide basic information such as your name, date of birth, contact details and nationality.